purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/autonomous-movement-async.rst

 If blocking the next movement with regard only to the lift is desired, swap ``driveController`` for ``liftController`` in the last line.

-If both movements need to finish before executing the next movement, then calling ``waitUntilSettled()`` on both controllers is necessary.
+If both movements need to finish before executing the next movement, then call ``waitUntilSettled()`` on both controllers.

 .. highlight: cpp
 .. code-block:: cpp
    :linenos:
-   :name: autonomous.cpp
+   :emphasize-lines: 19, 20

-   :emphasize-lines: 17, 18
+   using namespace okapi;

    const int DRIVE_LEFT_MOTOR_PORT = 1;
    const int DRIVE_RIGHT_MOTOR_PORT = 2;